davosmith/moodle-realtimequiz/README.txt

 ---------

-You can contact me on 'moodle AT davosmith DOT co DOT uk, or at http://www.davosmith.co.uk/contact.php Whilst I am a reasonably comptetent programmer, I am not massively experienced with Javascript / PHP / SQL (and this is the first bit of Moodle programming I've done).
-I am sure that there are lots of things I've written which are not done properly, so I would really appreciate any more experienced moodle developpers having a look at what I've written.
+You can contact me on 'moodle AT davosmith DOT co DOT uk, or at http://www.davosmith.co.uk/contact.php

-Things I would really like comments on are:

-SQL - have I done anything stupid (especially with indexes) PHP / Javascript - any really silly / ineffcient code, any major security problems HTML / CSS - yes, there is some very bad stuff with tables in there - any suggestions to tidy this up would be great

-Moodle - have I followed the guidelines properly (I've tried my best), are there anythings there that are using out of date functions, etc.

-Bugs - anything you notice
-General feedback - what works well / what should be improved / any extra features (the last one will not be a high priority - I want to take a bit of a break, now that I've got the basics working).

-Thanks in advance for any help,

-Davo
+Please let me know any bugs or feature requests - the former I will try to fix ASAP; the latter will be noted and I'll look at them when I have time (in between marking and looking after my children).

 Changes:
 --------

-v0.8 () - Fixed: deleting associated answers/submissions when deleting questions
-v0.7 (15/11/2008) - NOT RELEASED.
+v0.8 (20/12/2008) - Fixed: deleting associated answers/submissions when deleting questions.
+Now able to restore realtime quizzes from backups. v0.7 (15/11/2008) - NOT RELEASED.
 Now able to backup (but not restore) realtime quizzes. v0.6 (4/10/2008) - Made the client computer resend requests if nothing comes back from the server within 2 seconds (should stop quiz from getting stuck in heavy network traffic).
-Moved the language files into the same folder as the rest of the files. v0.5 (18/7/2008) - Fixed bug where '&' '<' '>' symbols in questions / answers would cause quiz to break. v0.4 (22/11/2007) - you can now have different times for each question (set to '0' for the default time set for the quiz) v0.3 - added individual scores for students, display total number of questions, v0.2 - fixed 404 errors for non-admin logins v0.1 - initial release
+Moved the language files into the same folder as the rest of the files. v0.5 (18/7/2008) - Fixed bug where '&' '<' '>' symbols in questions / answers would cause quiz to break. v0.4 (22/11/2007) - you can now have different times for each question (set to '0' for the default time set for the quiz) v0.3 - added individual scores for students, display total number of questions v0.2 - fixed 404 errors for non-admin logins v0.1 - initial release